-Balmoral are laid half bond (also referred to as 'cross bond' or 'broken bond'), starting at the right hand side of the roof plane and working towards the left.
-Use tile-and-a-half tiles every alternate course at verges to create the half bond.
+Cassius are laid half bond (also referred to as 'cross bond' or 'broken bond'), starting at the right hand side of the roof plane and working towards the left.
+Use half tiles every alternate course at verges to create the half bond.